Lords of Chaos (criminal group): Escalation

 In an East Lee Tribune article titled "Hell Raising in Buckingham," a local reporter lashed out at the unknown culprits, calling them "obviously pea-brained vandals" and "person(s) of less than average intelligence and a cretin's personality."
-This article only further antagonized the boys.

-On April 17, the group wrote a document entitled "Declaration of War — Formal Introduction of Lords of Chaos," which they planned to mail to the Lee County Clerk/Traffic Violations Bureau but ultimately did not.
+On April 17, 1996, the group wrote a document entitled "Declaration of War — Formal Introduction of Lords of Chaos," which they planned to mail to the Lee County Clerk/Traffic Violations Bureau but ultimately did not.
 The manifesto warned:

-In the early morning hours of April 20, 1996, the group escalated their terror campaign by destroying a historic 12300 sqft two-story brick Coca-Cola bottling plant in Fort Myers.
-Foster's original plan had been to destroy the building on April 19 to emulate the Oklahoma City bombing, which had occurred on that date the year before.
+In the early morning of April 20, 1996, the group, aided by Lyle Rath, escalated their terror campaign by destroying a historic 12300 sqft two-story brick Coca-Cola bottling plant in Fort Myers.
+Foster's original plan had been to destroy the building on April 19 to emulate the Oklahoma City bombing on its one year anniversary.
 Like Timothy McVeigh, he saw his actions as a retaliation against the government for the Waco Siege, which had occurred on April 19, 1993.